-Approval for an additional modification to the Project (SSD 5066 MOD-2) was granted on 24 December 2020).
-SSD 5066 MOD-2 adjusts the southern operational boundary of the MPW Stage 2 warehouse area and amend the maximum building height established across warehouse areas 5 and 6 from approximately 21 m up to and including 45 m.
-The Early Works scope remains unchanged as a result of SSD 5066 MOD-2.
+A second modification (SSD 5066 MOD 2) was approved on 24 December 2020.
+MOD 2 seeks to adjust the southern operational boundary of the MPW Stage 2 (MPW2) warehouse area and amend the maximum building height established across warehouse areas 5 and 6 from approximately 21 m up to and including 45 m.
+Again, the Early Works scope will remain unchanged as a result of the proposed modification.